Workers' Compensation

 medical bills will likely be denied by the Workers’ Compensation

-insurance carrier.
 You may have to turn to your own health insurance

 for payment of medical bills during this time.
 Attorney Barbara Welton